 - Forensic meteorologists can offer attorneys, and their clients, accident reconstruction and consultation regarding environmental hazards, and are clearly useful in cases where weather conditions have been asserted as a contributing factor to an accident in which damages were sustained.

 - A forensic meteorologist or weather expert may be able to assist with demonstrating why a party’s actions were, or were not, foreseeable, manifestly unreasonable, or otherwise in breach of an acceptable or requisite standard of care.

-Effects of Recreational and Medical Marijuana in the Workplace 11:50 AM -12:50 PM
+Session 2 - Effects of Recreational and Medical Marijuana in the Workplace

 As states across the country continue to legalize both medicinal and recreational marijuana, the question of how to approach employee marijuana use has become more complicated.
 This is particularly true because while states have become more permissive, marijuana use of any kind remains a federal crime under the Controlled Substances Act.